salesforcecli/plugin-custom-metadata/README.md

   --loglevel=(trace|debug|info|warn|error|fatal)        logging level for this command invocation

 EXAMPLES
-  Create a custom metadata type with developer name "MyCustomType"; this name will also be used as the label:
+  Create a custom metadata type with developer name 'MyCustomType'; this name will also be used as the label:
        $ sfdx force:cmdt:create --typename MyCustomType
   Create a protected custom metadata type with a specific label:
        $ sfdx force:cmdt:create --typename MyCustomType --label "Custom Type" --plurallabel "Custom Types" --visibility